raspberrypilearning/target-practice-simplified/en/quiz1/question_1.md

 ---
 legend: Question 1 of 3
 ---
-Here is a blue square, what are the RGB values that will create it?
+Here is a blue square.
+What are the RGB values that will create it?

 ![A single block of blue colour.](images/quiz-colour.png)